deadlycoconuts/wikiweb2/README.md

 ## Full Documentation

-Refer to the wiki of this repository for more details.
+Refer to the wiki of this repository at https://github.com/DeadlyCoconuts/wikiweb2/wiki for more details.